Woman in Uniform

 "Sophie" Adrian tested the name on his lips.

-"I would have thought you would be a Rachael or Katrina, something with more harsh than...pretty."
-She sent another directed glare at the Reiben at the mention of her name, her mother had chosen it but the truth was it didn't represent her nature.
+"I would have thought you would be a Rachael or Katrina, something more harsh than...pretty."
+She sent another directed glare at Reiben at the mention of her name, her mother had chosen it but the truth was it didn't represent her nature one little bit.

-"You wouldn't by any chance be Marshall Daughter?"
+"You wouldn't by any chance be Marshall's Daughter?"
 The captain's question once again turned the attention to her.

 Captain Miller sighed, "Anybody want to answer that?"